Sailing-Team New Zealand storm back to level America's Cup at 2-2 | Sports-Games

 Sailing-Team New Zealand storm back to level America's Cup at 2-2

 Team New Zealand rallied superbly to level the America's Cup match at 2-2 on Friday after challenger Luna Rossa took the honours in the early race in light winds off the coast of Auckland.
-Luna Rossa won the opener by 37 seconds but defender TNZ hit back with a 63-second victory, the most dominant of the best-of-13 series so far, to buoy home fans crowded on the foreshore.
+Fast starts again proved decisive on Friday, with Luna Rossa winning the opener by 37 seconds before defender TNZ hit back with a 63-second victory, the most dominant margin of the best-of-13 series so far.

-Getting a jump at the start proved important in Wednesday's opening day and was again a factor on Friday when TNZ sneaked an early lead in the second race and won with a time of 29 minutes and 53 seconds.
-All four races have now been won from starting entries from the port side.

-"That was a really good race for us, just got off the start line slightly better than the race before," said TNZ's flight controller Blair Tuke.
-"Very similar positionings but we just managed to get the jump on them before the boundary.
-Boat is going really well and managed to extend nicely."

-It was a sparkling comeback after Luna Rossa had eased to a comfortable win in the earlier race, clocking 27:18.
-After a clean start from both yachts, the Italians dominated the upwind legs to leave TNZ in their wake.
+All four races have now produced wins by the yacht starting from the port side, with three of them blowout victories, but both teams were adamant the pattern could be broken if more variable winds blow over the weekend.
+"Personally I feel like it’s a bit more of coincidence than an extra strength," TNZ skipper Peter Burling told reporters.

+"Obviously your life is a little bit easier if you’re the port boat ...
+You still have to choose a good time and make life hard for the other team.
+"A lot of the starts could have been anyone’s start coming into the final 30 seconds."

+But TNZ dented that perception with a sparkling comeback in the second race, though they were helped by a poor Luna Rossa jibe that allowed the New Zealanders to coast to victory in 29:53.
+"Quite a few little things didn’t go our way but then to bounce back in the second one and get a nice, good start and be strong throughout was really pleasing for us as a group," said Burling.

+A flotilla of spectator boats bobbed by Course E in the Hauraki Gulf and one breached the boundary moments before the start of the first race, forcing an eight-minute delay.
+After resetting, Luna Rossa edged the start in 9-knot winds and quickly blew out the lead on the way to a comfortable win.

-Though edged at the start of race two, Luna Rossa were in the hunt for most of the first two legs until it all went awry with a poor jibe shortly before the second gate.
+Shaded at the start of race two, the Italians were in the hunt for most of the first two legs before it all went awry on a jibe bearing down on the second gate.
 The hull dipped into the water as their foils dragged, allowing TNZ to roar ahead and shift the pressure back onto the Italians ahead of day three on Saturday.

-"1-1 scoreline, great racing from both teams," said Luna Rossa co-helmsman Jimmy Spithill.
-"Full credit to the Kiwis, they did a nice job in that race.
-We're looking forward to tomorrow.

-"First time in a long time we've had these boats together in a lighter range and again both boats proved they could win races."
+Luna Rossa co-helmsman Francesco Bruni admitted he had "missed the button" in lowering a board on the AC75 yacht.
+"It was just a very bad manoeuvre," he said.

+"Lucky we were behind at that moment ...
+It’s not going to happen again."
+The Italians were swept 5-0 the last time they took on the New Zealanders for the America's Cup in Auckland 21 years ago, so they should be well pleased with their position ahead of day three.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)